There is strong scientific evidence that following a few simple steps can reduce the chance of Sudden Infant Death Syndrome (SIDS).

 - The chance of SIDS is lower when babies sleep in a separate cot in the same room as their parents

-If there seems to be a difference between the two ABC’s, this has more to do with tone and tact.
+If there seems to be a difference between the two ABCs, this has more to do with tone and tact.
 The British guidance emphasizes the importance of having open, non-judgemental conversations with parents about safer sleep, including co-sleeping.

 “Co-sleeping needs to be discussed with all families.
 We know from talking to parents that if they are told not to co-sleep they will then feel they cannot discuss what actually happens.
 As a result they will not get important advice on how to co-sleep more safely.
 It is a reality that even if parents do not plan to co-sleep, many still fall asleep with their babies unintentionally.
 Babies can and do die in high risk co-sleeping situations.
 If given the right advice, parents can prepare for planned and unplanned co-sleeping that will help to mitigate those risks and reduce the chance of SIDS.”

-- As both ABC’s indicate, the very safest place for your baby is in their crib, bassinet, or moses basket in the same room as you.
+- As both ABCs indicate, the very safest place for your baby is in their crib, bassinet, or moses basket in the same room as you.

-- If you think your baby might become cold during sleep, use fitted a blanket garment.
-These are gowns with or without feet that zip up to the baby’s neck.
+- If you think your baby might become cold during sleep, use a fitted blanket garment.
+These are gowns, with or without feet, that zip up to the baby’s neck.
 Safely controlling the temperature of a room by insulating windows can also be helpful.

-A 2016 AAP-issued report on SIDS and other sleep-related infant deaths made the following recommendations to parents, in addition to controlling infant sleeping environments.8SIDS and Other Sleep-Related Infant Deaths – AAP
+A 2016 AAP-issued report on SIDS, and other sleep-related infant deaths, made the following recommendations to parents in addition to controlling infant sleeping environments: 8SIDS and Other Sleep-Related Infant Deaths – AAP

-If you choose to co-sleep with your baby, make sure that pillows, sheets, and blankets that could obstruct their airways or lead to overheating are kept away from baby.
+If you choose to co-sleep with your baby, make sure that pillows, sheets, and blankets, that could obstruct their airways or lead to overheating, are kept away from the baby.
 If breastfeeding or bottle-feeding your infant in bed, do your best to avoid falling asleep.
-Avoid placing baby anywhere that they could become trapped between the mattress and a wall.
-Finally, do not allow children and pets from being in the bed simultaneously.
+Avoid placing babies where they could become trapped between the mattress and a wall.
+Finally, do not allow children and pets to be in the bed simultaneously.